-Stubbs’ description of the ‘periphery’ of Albuquerque in Breaking Bad as ‘hyperreal’ can also be applied to the representation of urban spaces not only in Too Old To Die Young but also in Refn’s films Only God Forgives (2013) and The Neon Demon (2016).
-All three continue the hyperreal, a film ‘neon noir’ style first essayed by Refn in 2011’s Drive, described by Refn, despite its lack of supernatural elements, as a ‘modern fairytale’, and dedicated to Alejandro Jodorowsky, director of the mystical-themed El Topo (1971) and The Holy Mountain (1973), two key influences on Valhalla Rising.
-The Empress, a ‘sacred androgyne’, in Jodorowsky’s science fiction/fantasy bande dessinée series The Incal (1980-1988) may also have inspired the merging of Yaritza and Jesus.
+Stubbs’ description of the ‘periphery’ of Albuquerque in Breaking Bad as ‘hyperreal’ can also be applied to the representation of urban spaces not only in Too Old To Die Young but also in Refn’s films Only God Forgives and The Neon Demon.
+All three continue the hyperreal, ‘neon noir’ style first essayed by Refn in 2011’s Drive, described by Refn, despite its apparent lack of supernatural elements, as a ‘modern fairytale’, and dedicated to Alejandro Jodorowsky, director of the mystical-themed El Topo (1971) and The Holy Mountain (1973), two key influences on Valhalla Rising.
+The ‘Emperoress’, a ‘sacred androgyne’, in Jodorowsky’s science fiction/fantasy bande dessinée series The Incal (1980-1988) may also have inspired the merging of Yaritza and Jesus.
 In the opening scene of the Too Old To Die Young’s first episode, discussed above, the neon signage of modern Los Angeles exists alongside the bright colours of the desert mural on the side of The Cactus, which are, in their own way, as ‘hyperreal’ as the neon - both advertise commodities; in the case of the mural, the ‘authenticity’ of the restaurant’s menu which includes, as its own neon sign declares, the ‘best tacos in Studio City’ - while also drawing on the palette of Mexican folk art.
 Similarly, Yaritza is simultaneously modern and ancient, originating in North America’s pre-history, but also ‘ageless’; a figure not only of Folk Horror, ‘out of the dust’, but also of the Urban Wyrd.
 This is the term coined by Scovell to describe city-based narratives which have thematic similarities with Folk Horror including 'the past coming to haunt the present' and 'the psychological ghosts of trauma re-manifesting' (2019: 11).
 Both of these themes are embodied by Yaritza, an ancient deity in modern, postcolonial form.
 The Neon Demon and Only God Forgives also contain elements of Urban Wyrd.
 In the former, with the suggestion that the character Ruby (Jena Malone), may have achieved immortality through bathing in the blood of the virgins she serially murders, a la the folk-legend of Countess Báthory, allowing her to ‘haunt the present’ as leader of a coven consisting of models Gigi (Bella Heathcote) and Sarah (Abbey Lee) with whom she kills and consumes the ingénue Jesse (Elle Fanning).
 In Only God Forgives (which is also dedicated to Jodorowsky), Chang (Vithaya Pansringarm), a police chief in modern Bangkok, believes he is divine, bringing to mind both One Eye and, particularly, Jesus, which justifies the corporal and capital punishment he metes out to those he considers to have sinned.
 Like Ruby, Yaritza and The Beings, it is implied that Chang is an ancient, even eternal, entity, one which is omniscient as Yaritza and The Beings also seem to be in Too Old To Die Young and as One Eye appears to become at the end of Valhalla Rising.